pwikapanel/illustrator-panel/Tests.md

 9. click "OK" in confirmation window
 10. create some area text and apply the imported styles

-note: it will be necessary to choose a fill color after applying the styles
+Note: it will be necessary to choose a fill color after applying the styles

 ----
 ### Duplicate Layers